zabbix/zabbix/templates/media/msteams-workflow/README.md

     * [![](images/th.4.png?raw=true)](images/4.png)

 6. Configure the flow:
-    * Select the appropriate "Microsoft Teams Team" and "Microsoft Teams channel" where Zabbix events will be posted.
+    * Select the appropriate Microsoft Teams team and Microsoft Teams channel where Zabbix events will be posted.
     * Click `Create Flow`.

 7. Save the Workflow endpoint URL: